 - Offering the Summer Research Opportunities Program (SROP)—a Big Ten Academic Alliance—which provides underrepresented undergraduate students with research experience to create a gateway to graduate education.

-In addition, the Graduate College is committed to funding students though fellowships, scholarships, and travel support in order to ease economic burden and protect time for scholarly pursuits.
+In addition, the Graduate College is committed to funding students through fellowships, scholarships, and travel support in order to ease economic burden and protect time for scholarly pursuits.
 We also work closely with university partners including the Division of Diversity, Equity, and Inclusion, Student Life, and International Student and Scholar Services.

 The Graduate College Fellowships Incentive Award offers financial support for students who wish to apply for national competitions.
 We also work with the Big 10 Academic Alliance on recruitment efforts—one of which is the FreeApp program.